Orange Sky Golden Harvest: History

-From the 1980s until very recently, the studio produced almost all of the films of Jackie Chan, the studio's greatest asset for years.
+From the 1980s until the early 2000's, the studio produced almost all of the films of Jackie Chan, the studio's greatest asset for years.
 Golden Harvest has also produced a number of films with Jet Li, Cynthia Rothrock and Donnie Yen.

 Starting in 1990, Golden Harvest had a big international success again with the Teenage Mutant Ninja Turtles trilogy.
 Allegedly, the company once attempted to produce a Daimajin film by starring Kevin Costner.

 In 1992, Golden Village, a 50:50 joint venture between Golden Harvest and Village Roadshow of Australia was set up to develop and operate modern, multiplex cinemas in Singapore.
 In 1993, Golden Harvest sold its film library to Star TV.

 Golden Harvest was listed on the Hong Kong Stock Exchange in 1994.

 Golden Harvest's activity has declined since the death of Leonard Ho in 1998.
 In 2003, they withdrew from film-making to concentrate on film financing, distribution, and cinema management in Hong Kong and in Mainland China.

 In 2004, Li Ka-shing and EMI became shareholders of the company.
-In 2007, Raymond Chow sold the company to Chinese businessman Wu Kebo, who owns the China-based Orange Sky Entertainment Group.
+In 2007, Raymond Chow sold the company to Chinese businessman Wu Kebo, who owns the China-based Orange Sky Entertainment Group that was founded in 2004.
 In early 2009, Golden Harvest merged with Orange Sky and was renamed Orange Sky Golden Harvest (橙天嘉禾娛樂集團有限公司).
 From 2009 to 2011, it was operated by Kelvin Wu King Shiu who become the CEO of the company.
 At that time, Golden Harvest announced their relaunch and previewed a new trailer set for movies in 2010.

-In October 2017, Golden Harvest acquired the other 50% stake of Golden Village from its joint venture partner, Village Roadshow, and therefore having full ownership of Golden Village.
-This was after a prior bid by Singapore-based media mini-conglomerate MM2 Asia to acquire the Village Roadshow stake in June 2017, as Village Roadshow failed to secure the approval of Golden Harvest.
+In October 2017, Golden Harvest acquired the other 50% stake of Golden Village from its joint venture partner, Village Roadshow, thereby gaining full ownership of Golden Village.
+This was after a prior bid by Singaporean film company Mm2 Entertainment to acquire the Village Roadshow stake in June 2017, as Village Roadshow failed to secure the approval of Golden Harvest.
 It is unknown whether the Village name will be dropped from Golden Village as a result of the acquisition.